adl-whd/web-app/README.md

 # web-app
-a) Name and Matric No of the group members.
+📘 Project Proposal README
+👥 Group Members
-- Adli Bin Wahid
+Adli Bin Wahid

-- Nurul Nasreen Binti Abdul Malik (2217464)
+Nurul Nasreen Binti Abdul Malik (2217464)

-- Nur Amira Nabila Binti Mohd Ab Rahman (2220682)
+Nur Amira Nabila Binti Mohd Ab Rahman (2220682)

-b) Title of the project.
+📌 Project Title
+(Insert the title of your project here)

+🧠 Introduction
-c) Introduction of the proposed web application.
+(Provide a brief overview of your proposed web application.
+What problem does it solve?
+Who are the target users?)

-d) The objective of the proposed web application.
-e) Features and functionalities of the proposed web application.
-f) Include ERD for your database tables with relationship.
+🎯 Objectives
-g) A sequence diagram to represent the interaction of the proposed web application.
+(List the main objectives of your proposed web application.
+What do you hope to achieve with this project?)

-h) References.
-i) For formatting and styling of your proposal via README.md file refer to Markdown syntax.
-j) Submit the URL of your GitHub README.md file to iTaleem and respect the deadline.
+🛠️ Features & Functionalities
+Your web application will include the following features:

+Feature 1: (Describe the feature briefly)

+Feature 2: (Describe the feature briefly)

+Feature 3: (Describe the feature briefly)
+(Add more as needed)